dyaghas/profit-graph/README.md

 A graph that calculates profit through user input

-The process can be divided into three steps:
+The process can be divided in three steps:

-1) The user informs how many values he wants in the graph, being able to calculate the profit for each month in an year, for example;
+1) The user informs how many values he wants in the graph, being able to calculate the profit for each month in a year, for example;

 2) The user informs the revenue and the expenses;

-3) The program shows the revenue, expense and profit in a graph.
+3) The program shows the revenue, expense, and profit in a graph.

 --Português--